South Slope of the Acropolis

-The housing of the fountain, constructed in archaic times on the natural terrace, where later the Asclepieion founded and the archaic temple of Dionyssos in the Sanctuary of Dionyssos Elefthereus, consisted the first proven constructions of the archaic period in the South Slope of the Acropolis.
+The housing of the fountain, constructed in archaic times on the natural terrace, where later the Asclepieion founded and the archaic temple of Dionysos in the Sanctuary of Dionysos Elefthereus, consisted the first proven constructions of the archaic period in the South Slope of the Acropolis.

 Another early-Christian church was built in the middle of the same century, in the eastern side street of the Theater of Dionyssos.
 In the 11th or 12th century A.D., slightly further east of that church which had been already destroyed, the church of St. George the Alexandrian was built, which was destroyed during the Greek Revolution.